fleek-network/fleek-network-docs/docs/node/install.md

 }
 ```

+To learn more about health checkups, read the section [Health-check](/docs/node/health-check)

 ## Use Systemctl to manage Systemd Service

 Learn how to enable, disable, start, stop the Systemd Service for Fleek Network.
 The service is set up by the [Assisted installer](#assisted-installer) (automatically), or manually (optional) as described in [Manual installation](#manual-installation).